 I could not believe this guy was holding my hand!
 The hot bumper car guy was actually holding MY hand!
-I had to keep sneaking side glances to confirm it, because I kept expecting him to turn into this pimply guy with skinny legs I dated for one night at summer camp when I was 12.
+I had to keep sneaking side glances to confirm it because I kept expecting him to turn into this kinda cute, but pimply guy with skinny legs I dated for one night at summer camp when I was 12.
 We just held hands, but it was called a ‘date’ by the counselors, making us both blush (well, I think I blushed a little) and giggle.

 Soon we were at a parking lot.
 Huh?
 Why would we need to drive anywhere?
 Then I recalled one thing he mentioned when we first met a few hours earlier.
 His parents had a summer house in Toms River, across the bridge.
 Of course he needed a car ..to drive to work.
 There it sat, a lone navy blue Volkswagon Beetle from like 20 years ago.
 What the..?
 I didn’t know even used ones existed anymore, plus, I couldn’t imagine this dreamboat of a guy, so strong and tough, with a Volkswagon Beetle.
 Hunky monkey’s voice interrupted my thoughts..

 “Would you believe this guy bought this car for twenty-five bucks from a junkyard, completely dead, and restored it back into working order all by himself?”

 My friend and I ‘wowed’ and made the appropriate ‘impressed’ noises.
 None of it was feigned, we really were impressed!

 I started to melt again, could he be any more perfect?